AmalieOvergaard/Data-Science-Exam/README.md

 # Data-Science-Exam
-My data for the data science exam
+My notebooks for the Data Science exam